I'll post this story in TWO PARTS.

 “Did I tell you that this is also the weekend for “Roar to the Shore?”
 Chet asked me dryly.
 “8,000 motorcyclists are gathered right here in the heart of downtown for the event.”

 I felt faint.
-“Well, I don’t think I befriended
+“Well, I don’t think I befriended that one.”

 “Come on, keep goin’ The restaurant can’t be far.”
 Chet's jovial voice spurred me on.